lunabrun/Pympo/4_ReferencesDB/ReferencesPDF/Readme.txt

-Arquivos já cadastrado no JabRef tem o formato:
+Files already registered in JabRef have the format:

-AutorAno.pdf (e.g., Luna2012)
+AuthorYear.pdf (e.g., Luna2012)

-Qualquer outro formato representa arquivos NAO cadastrados!
+Any other format represents NON-registered files

---- Bruno Luna 01.06.2021 ---
+--- Bruno Luna 01.06.2021 (with translation on 14.04.2022)---